Janus Serum Bank

 Today, samples are only collected from earlier donors in the Janus Serum Bank who have developed cancer.

 The Bank is internationally unique regarding size and number of cancer cases.
-Annual linkage to the Cancer Registry shows that more than 65000 donors are diagnosed with cancer as of December 31, 2012.
+Annual linkage to the Cancer Registry shows that almost 70000 donors are diagnosed with cancer as of December 31, 2013.
 The main goals of the biobank are to make the material available to cancer researchers over the whole world and deliver quality assured samples and data.

 The Janus Serum Bank is registered in the Biobank Register